David162q/PokeAi-Catcher/README.md

 ## Features :

 > 1. AI Autocatcher
-> 2. Auto Captcha Solver
-> 3. Spammer With Start And Stop Feature
+> 2. Spammer With Start And Stop Feature

 --------